HMS Winchelsea (1764): Career

-Served until 1794, and was refitted as a troop ship at Portsmouth Dockyard in 1799–1800.
+The ship served until 1794, and was refitted as a troop ship at Portsmouth Dockyard in 1799–1800.
 Because Winchelsea served in the Navy's Egyptian campaign (8 March to 2 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorised in 1850 for all surviving claimants.

 Fate

 She became a convalescent ship at Sheerness in 1803, finally being sold there to be broken up in November 1814.